Overall Impact Factors

 Secondary education is recognized as critical for real employment skills development; but it also constitutes a complex level of education, both in terms of adolescent development and also in terms of moving the academic agenda to a more difficult level.

-The dropout rate at the secondary education level has been on the rise and it was at 10.9% in 2018 with more girls dropping out compared to boys (13.4 % girls, 8.5% boys)
+The dropout rate at the secondary education level has been on the rise and it was at 10.9% in 2018 with more girls dropping out compared to boys (13.4 % girls, 8.5% boys).
+In 2022, approximately 85% of children did not complete senior secondary education.
+Factors contributing to this problem include poverty, child marriage and teen pregnancy (especially among girls), and the high cost of tuition for secondary schooling.

 For the entire country of Malawi, there are only 1,411 secondary schools compared to 6,065 primary schools.